-He abides in the vajra samādhi, having extinguished the afflictions and karmic propensities, and also knows the utter ending of the human contaminants.
+He abides in the vajra samādhi,

+having extinguished the afflictions and karmic propensities, and also knows the utter ending of the human contaminants.
 Hence this is known as the power of having ended the contaminants.

-The obstacle of afflictions, the obstacles to dhyāna absorptions, and the obstacles to the knowledge of all dharmas- he has gained liberation from all three obstacles and hence is known as one who has gained unimpeded liberation.
+The obstacle of afflictions, the obstacles to dhyāna absorptions, and the obstacles to the knowledge of all dharmashe has gained liberation from all three obstacles and hence is known as one who has gained unimpeded liberation.
 The forty exclusive dharmas have measureless meritorious qualities of which no one could present an expansive explanation.
 I have hereby now concluded this general explanation.
 Even if, for an entire kalpa, the Bhagavat spoke in praise of these dharmas of the Buddhas, he would still be unable to completely describe them.
 How much the less might I do so in the absence of such wisdom.

-2. Verses Praising the Four Bases of Meritorious Qualities

-The shade of the Bhagavat's great kindness has been thoroughly gathered together through countless deeds.
+2. Verses Praising the Four Bases of Meritorious Qualities The shade of the Bhagavat's great kindness has been thoroughly gathered together through countless deeds.
 It is because of the four bases of meritorious qualities that he has gained the Buddha's measureless Dharma.
 As for these four supreme bases of meritorious qualities of which the Bhagavat has spoken with praise- I shall now return to these in setting forth praises of the Tathāgata.
 He is completely endowed with the thirty-two marks, each mark of which requires a hundred-fold generation of merit.
 As for the eighty marvelous secondary characteristics, who residing in the three realms could possibly possess them?
 Were one to multiply by a hundred all the karmic rewards produced by the merit created by all the beings residing within a great trichiliocosm, each of the marks has just such a quantity of merit [as its cause].
 It would require just such a quantity of merit as well as its associated karmic rewards, multiplied yet another hundred times to produce a buddha's mid-brow white hair mark.

-It would require for each and every one of thirty marks all of their corresponding merit and karmic rewards, multiplied yet again a thousand more times, to produce the fleshy uṣṇīṣa sign atop a buddha's crown.
+It would require for each and every one of thirty marks all of their corresponding merit and karmic rewards, multiplied yet again a thousand more times, to produce the fleshy usnīsa sign atop a buddha's crown.
 The meritorious qualities of the Bhagavat are such that they could never be measured.
-Any attempt to do so would be like someone using a ruler to measure the endless expanse of empty space.
+Any attempt to do so would be like someone using a ruler throughout an immeasurably great number of kalpas, he has cultivated all the difficult ascetic practices.